carbon-language/carbon-lang/docs/design/generics/terminology.md

 [subsumption](#subsumption-and-casting) to work.
-That is, by allowing the compiler to look up the impl for a (type, interface) combination automatically, you allow passing of values to generic functions transparently, without any explicit statement of how to satisfy the argument's interface requirements.
+That is, by allowing the compiler to look up the impl for a (type, interface) combination automatically, you allow passing of values to generic functions transparently, without any explicit statement of how to satisfy the parameter's interface requirements.
 This of course means that any given type can have at most one default impl for any given interface.